-The second reason the youth are most vulnerable to media influence of violence is because different conditions of human behavior actually relate with what they see and hear from different forms of media-presentations.
-Aggression, assault and television programming does affect the thinking of the society especially in relation to violent actions and how they use this against people they do not necessarily agree with and majority of the people who play such media that is influenced by these factors are the youth (Subrahmanyam, & Šmahel, 2012).
-The constructs of extensive human involvement and access to different forms of media presentations provide a definite insistence on how the brain is trained as well as how it is being guided in order to provide a structuralized indication on how the process of brain training occurs.
-In the past the youth had a huge influence from social structure (Groves, Prot &Anderson, 2016).
-However, with the recent technological advances, the media has become their primary source of knowledge and they have devoted a majority of time to the resource.
+The second reason the youth are most vulnerable to media influence of violence is that different conditions of human behavior actually relate to what they see and hear from different forms of media presentations.
+Aggression, assault, and television programming do affect the thinking of society, especially in relation to violent actions and how they use this against people they do not necessarily agree with, and the majority of the people who play such media that is influenced by these factors are the youth (Subrahmanyam, & Šmahel, 2012).
+The constructs of extensive human involvement and access to different forms of media presentations provide a definite insistence on how the brain is trained as well as how it is being guided in order to provide a structuralized indication of how the process of brain training occurs.
+In the past, youth had a huge influence on social structure (Groves, Prot &Anderson, 2016).
+However, with the recent technological advances, the media has become their primary source of knowledge, and they have devoted the majority of their time to the resource.

-The research used different types of techniques to gather their research in a bid to ensure that the results produced helped reveal the result they were in search of.
-First, the use of references of actual events such as the report of Devin Moore, only eighteen years of age, who shot at and killed three men when he was taken for probing on the culpability of contributing in car stealing (Phillips, 2007).
-In addition to this, the media such as movies and dramas that portray the minority communities as violent, and such portrayals may prompt those victimized to decide to engage in violence to fulfil such profiling.
+The researchers used different types of techniques to gather their research in a bid to ensure that the results produced helped reveal the results they were searching for.
+First, the use of references to actual events, such as the report of Devin Moore, only eighteen years of age, who shot at and killed three men when he was taken for probing on the culpability of contributing to car stealing (Phillips, 2007).
+In addition to this, the media, such as movies and dramas, portray minority communities as violent, and such portrayals may prompt those victimized to decide to engage in violence to fulfill such profiling.

-Most of the research source their information through a presentation of data based on a quantitative approach of methodology (Wilson, 2008).
-For example, the provision of a more contextual process of identifying with the context of aggression among youths and how the programs they watch or the video games they play actually affect their thinking and their behavior (Slater & Henry, 2016).
-On the other hand, some text make the decision to use exploratory reference provides a clear indication on how the different attitudes of children are being shaped through what they see and realize with the existence of the different elements surrounding them.
+Most of the research sources their information through a presentation of data based on a quantitative approach of methodology (Wilson, 2008).
+For example, there is a provision for a more contextual process of identifying the context of aggression among youths and how the programs they watch or the video games they play actually affect their thinking and behavior (Slater & Henry, 2016).
+On the other hand, some texts make the decision to use exploratory references to provide a clear indication of how the different attitudes of children are being shaped by what they see and realize with the existence of the different elements surrounding them.

-The sampling technique most preferable for use would be the use of random sampling.
+The sampling technique that is most preferable would be random sampling.
 This type of sampling will require the use of different people of different ages within the youth brackets and understand their logic in relation to violence (Brown, 1996).
-The questionnaire will be distributed among them and the answers used to analyze their perception on violence.
-In addition, their provocation levels will be tested to determine their personal affection of violence and how much violent content they are exposed to (Gerbner, 2010).
-A control will be done through the exposure of some youth to no violence for a few weeks and they should be made to undergo the same tests.
+The questionnaire will be distributed among them, and the answers will be used to analyze their perception of violence.
+In addition, their provocation levels will be tested to determine their personal affection for violence and how much violent content they are exposed to (Gerbner, 2010).
+Control will be done through the exposure of some youth to no violence for a few weeks, and they should be made to undergo the same tests.

-The inclusion criteria will be done by ensuring that different sections within the region are represented and the randomness should include some of the minority ethnic communities such as African Americans and Mexicans (Moeller, 2001).
-The ethical issues that are likely to occur during the collection of the sample is the bias of using only friends since you already understand their patterns.
-Additionally, the collection of samples from one region may bias a certain group of people leaving out other representations within the same society (Jarred, 2001).
+The inclusion criteria will be done by ensuring that different sections within the region are represented and that randomness should include some minority ethnic communities such as African Americans and Mexicans (Moeller, 2001).
+The ethical issue that is likely to occur during the collection of the sample is the bias of using only friends since you already understand their patterns.
+Additionally, the collection of samples from one region may bias a certain group of people, leaving out other representations within the same society (Jarred, 2001).
 In conclusion, ensuring the sample is as unbiased as possible will ensure the results can give a conclusion that is true.
-The conclusion is likely to help with future issues regarding the youth, media and their relationship with violence.
+The conclusion is likely to help with future issues regarding the youth, media, and their relationship with violence.

 References